 With so much money being spent every year, the fashion industry is extremely competitive.
 As the cost of acquiring new customers continues to climb, many online fashion retailers are turning to loyalty programs and customer retention.
 While programs continue to become more commonplace in this highly profitable industry, there are a few that stand out from the rest.

 Here are 5 great loyalty examples in the fashion industry that help their brands retain customers and increase profitability.

-This unique business model has allowed Gilt to implement some cool components into their loyalty program, including customer tiers.
-Tiered loyalty programs are fantastic because it encourages customers to return to your store more often.
-The more you interact with the site, the better your benefits become!
+This unique business model has allowed Cents of Style to implement some cool components into their loyalty program, including customer tiers.
+Tiered loyalty programs are fantastic because they encourage customers to return to your store more often.
+The more your members engage with your site, the better their benefits become!

-With Gilt Insider, you start at the Insider tier and work your way up to Noir.
-Every time you progress up a tier you get access to more benefits.
-As Noir members, customers are given early access to sales and VIP customer service.
-Since flash sales have incredibly high demand, both of these benefits are hugely valuable for customers in that highest tier.
+With Cents of Style VIP Rewards, you start at the Silver tier and work your way up to Diamond.
+Every time you progress up a tier you get access to more benefits, such as exclusive sales and early access to new products.
+Since their popular new products often sell out quickly as part of their daily deals, both of these benefits are hugely valuable for customers in the higher tiers.

-In addition, Gilt Insider gives their customers a number of different ways to redeem their rewards.
-From dollars off to product-specific Rewards Shops, Gilt has curated a rewards experience that allows customers to truly personalize their experience.
-For these reasons, Gilt Insider is a great example of a well-rounded fashion loyalty program.
+In addition, they’ve given their customers a number of different ways to earn points.
+From points for purchases (with better earning rates for higher tiers) to social sharing and referrals, Cents of Style has curated a rewards experience that allows customers to interact with their brand in a number of ways.
+For these reasons, Cents of Style VIP Rewards is a great example of a well-rounded fashion loyalty program.

 Nordstrom's Fashion Rewards

 Nordstrom is another great example of a large fashion retailer doing loyalty right.
 Like Gilt, Nordstrom uses tiers to create an engaging customer experience with exciting rewards at every level.